Build a rock for a Flask application

 sudo docker rmi flask-hello-world:0.1-chiselled

-Update Flask application
+Update the Flask application

 As a final step, let’s update our application.
 For example, we want to add a new /time endpoint which returns the current time.